 - Tire blowouts: A tractor-trailer blow out can cause the driver to lose control of his or her truck.
 The truck may leave its lane or swing into oncoming traffic, leading to truck accident with severe or fatal injuries.

 Injured in a New Jersey Semi Truck Crash?
-We Can Help
+Our NJ Truck Accident Attorney Can Help

 The most common types of injuries sustained in an 18 wheeler accident include head injuries, traumatic brain injuries, burns and scarring, back injuries, neck injuries, broken bones, knee damage, spinal cord injuries, paralysis, paraplegia or quadriplegia, shoulder injuries or permanent disabilities.
 Any of those injuries can leave you with thousands of dollars in medical bills.

 After a New Jersey truck crash, it can be difficult to know what to do and where to turn for help.
-At The Law Offices of Anthony J. Vecchio, we act as advocates for 18 wheeler accident victims, and help them to seek fair compensation for all damages.
+The truck accident lawyers in NJ at The Law Offices of Anthony J. Vecchio, we act as advocates for 18 wheeler accident victims, and help them to seek fair compensation for all damages.
 In cases in which a loved one died in a semi truck accident, our firm can assist the family to seek justice and compensation through a wrongful death claim.
 It is important that your injury claim or lawsuit is handled professionally, and you can rely on us to help you recover the damages you deserve.
+Click here to find our NJ offices.
 Contact us today for a free case evaluation.